CppCXY/VSCode-EmmyLua-Unity/README_EN.md

 ## dependencies

-The plug-in is based on `MSBUILD` and requires the operating system to have `visual studio 2017` or above
+The plug-in is based on `DOTNET SDK 7`

 ## question